Best winter experiences in Ontario

 Winter Festival of Lights, Niagara

-The Niagara Falls’ Winter Festival of Lights is Canada’s largest outdoor (and free!) light festival, bringing lanterns, art installations and interactive light displays to Niagara Falls and transforming the area into a brilliant landscape filled with hundreds of colourful light sculptures.
-Various themed areas are available for you to explore, where you’ll see stunning illuminations such as the two-storey tall Zimmerman Fountain and an 18-metre long light tunnel.
-You can also view the festival from the air with Niagara Helicopters Limited, which offers nighttime flightseeing tours to coincide with the Winter Festival of Lights.
+The Niagara Falls Winter Festival of Lights, running from mid- November to January, is Canada’s largest free outdoor light festival.
+Lanterns, art installations and interactive displays transform the area into a brilliant landscape of colourful sculptures.
+Explore themed zones showcasing highlights like the two-storey Zimmerman Fountain and an 18-metre light tunnel.
+For a unique perspective, Niagara Helicopters Limited also offers nighttime flightseeing tours during the festival.

 Dates: The Winter Festival of Lights runs from mid-November to January.
 Access is free.